 Right now you can contribute up to $5,000 into one each year (starting 2013, you can contribute $5,500).
-If you're 50 or over you can contribute and addition $1,000 which brings your total to $6,000 ($6,500 in 2013).
+If you're 50 or over you can contribute an additional $1,000 which brings your total to $6,000 ($6,500 in 2013).

 Don't forget that these are for individuals, so a couple can contribute $10,000 into IRAs (between them) for 2012 and $11,000 for 2013.

-Once again looking for low cost index funds can be beneficial for your portfolio.
+Once again looking for low-cost index funds can be beneficial for your portfolio.

-In every single time period and data point tested, low-cost funds beat high-cost funds.
+In every single time, period and data point tested, low-cost funds beat high-cost funds.

 It's also a passive way to invest for those looking at an easy way to manage their money.

 If you’re an investor looking for a simple, no hassle option, then I think Betterment could be a good fit for you.

 Painless money option: If you don't have much to contribute for your IRA and you have money leftover in a 401(k) from an old job, you may want to rollover that money into your IRA.

 How are you doing with your retirement contributions?
 If you need to catch up with contributions, have you changed your strategy?